 In early 2019, WBI Energy announced plans to construct a new gas pipeline system called the "North Bakken Expansion Project".
 The system would consist of 60 miles of 24" pipe and 30 miles of 12" pipe.
 The project objective is to provide at least 250 MMCFD of capacity from Tioga, ND to an interconnect with the Northern Border Pipeline in McKenzie County.
-Projected in-service time is late 2021 pending all regulatory approvals.
+Construction began on the project in July 2021 with a projected in-service time of late 2021.